Monday, February 4, 2013

 1. http://securitytango.com/

-The Microsoft at home (http://www.microsoft.com/athome/setup/cleancomputer.aspx#fbid=5YZYg5wpd-I?fbig=35yH675octC), offers tips and how to clean your computer's hardware.
-I like how Microsoft at home goes in to details and systematic how to take it apart and correctly cleaning the hardware without damaging it in the process.
-I am going to talk about some of their ideas how to maintain the computer without being overcharged by average computer store.
-The only thing that I did not like about the site is they do not offer a visual aid for those who need picture or illustration.
-The audience for Microsoft home is for those who like to take things apart and save money.
-The experience level doesn't necessary have to be great in order to follow the Microsoft at home's directions; however, for setting up automatic task scheduler the audience needs to have some knowledge of using Windows operating systems. www.microsoft.com/athome/setup/maintenance.aspx#fbid=5YZYg5wpd-Icopy .
-My objectives are to demonstrate setting up automatic task scheduler via video.
+Microsoft at home (http://www.microsoft.com/athome/setup/cleancomputer.aspx#fbid=5YZYg5wpd-I?fbig=35yH675octC) offers tips on how to clean your computer’s hardware.
+I like how Microsoft at home goes into details and systematically shows how to take it apart and correctly clean the hardware without damaging it.
+I will discuss some of their ideas on maintaining the computer without being overcharged by an average computer store.
+The only thing I did not like about the site is that they do not offer a visual aid for those needing a picture or an illustration.
+Microsoft Home’s audience is those who like to take things apart and save money.
+The experience level doesn’t necessarily have to be great to follow Microsoft at home’s directions; however, for setting up the automatic task scheduler, the audience must know about using Windows operating systems. www.microsoft.com/athome/setup/maintenance.aspx#fbid=5YZYg5wpd-Icopy .
+I aim to demonstrate how to set up the automatic task scheduler via video.
 If this goes successfully, the user will not need to remember doing disk cleanups, disk defragmentation, CCleaner, and Spybot Search and Destroy.

-the "Optimize Windows 7 for better performance (http://windows.microsoft.com/en-US/windows7/Optimize-Windows-7-for-better-performance ) talks about how to optimize Windows 7 for those who want performance over Looks.
-This site is well written and easy to understand so the audience should be able follow along very easily.
-Again, my thoughts the site can improve on by adding videos and pictures for those who need a visual aid.
+The “Optimize Windows 7 for better performance” (http://windows.microsoft.com/en-US/windows7/Optimize-Windows-7-for-better-performance ) site discusses optimizing Windows 7 for those who want performance over Looks.
+This site is well written and easy to understand, so the audience should be able to follow along very easily.
+Again, my thoughts are that the site can improve by adding videos and pictures for those who need a visual aid.

-Let's Dances (http://securitytango.com/) is a site created by YNN's computer technician Nick Francesco or computer guy for short.
-This site offers systematic how to clean your computers.
-Nick's site has four different links each represent how to clean that that particular operating systems under the "Let’s dance!" button, the second link on the navigation bar.
+Let’s Dance (http://securitytango.com/) is a site created by YNN’s computer technician, Nick Francesco, or the computer guy.
+It offers a systematic way to clean your computers.
+Nick’s site has four links, each representing how to clean that operating system, under the “Let’s dance!” button, the second link on the navigation bar.

 • The Windows waltz is for Windows operating systems